vineshpersaud/budget_planner_rails_project/README.md

 ## What is it?
 This is Event Budget planner application.
 Users can Create many events and add expenses to those events and manage left over budget.Users can also manage a guest list and invite new guest.

-##How To Run
+## How To Run
-  1.Fork  And clone to local System .(https://help.github.com/articles/fork-a-repo/) 2.In terminal change directory to location where you cloned Budget Planner .
+  1. Fork  And clone to local System .(https://help.github.com/articles/fork-a-repo/)
+  2. In terminal change directory to location where you cloned Budget Planner .
-  3.Type "bundle install" and run command
+  3. Type "bundle install" and run command
-  4.Type "rails s" to start rails server
+  4. Type "rails s" to start rails server
-  5.Then navigate to  your local rails server path in browser which by default should be "http://localhost:3000"
+  5. Then navigate to  your local rails server path in browser which by default should be "http://localhost:3000"

-##How to use application
+## How to use application
+  #### Sign up/Sign in
   -  At Homepage You can sign up for a account or log in with facebook if you already have account login with the link at left top corner
+  #### Mange Event
   - Once logged you can create  a new event by clicking "Click to create New Event!" and filling out and submitting event info.
+  - To delete a event go to the Homepage by clicking "home" link on top left then delete next to event .

 MIT License